-NOTICE: The Spring 2021 Visa Clearance, Welcome Week and Orientation will be conducted completely online.
-There will be no "in-person" check-in or activities.
+NOTICE: Visa Clearance is completely online.
+There will be no "in-person" check-in.
 To ensure the safety and well-being of students and staff, ISS will be following federal, state, local and university Covid-19 guidelines for social distancing and remote operations during this period.

-Visa Clearance, required of all new international students, introduces you to the general rules of your visa status and verifies your immigration documents upon arrival in the U.S. All new incoming students must complete Visa Clearance.
+Visa Clearance, required of all new international students to the UH Manoa System, introduces you to the general rules of your visa status and verifies your immigration documents upon arrival in the U.S. All new incoming students must complete Visa Clearance.
 Most of Visa Clearance can be completed online (before you even arrive in Hawai'i).

 If you do not complete Visa Clearance, your record will have a registration hold from ISS that takes effect on the first day of the semester.
 This hold prevents you from adding and dropping classes.

 The Visa Clearance Process (Steps 1 to 7 Required)

 A UH username is needed to access the Visa Clearance session.
 Apply to get a UH username now.
 You will need your UH ID number provided to you on your admission letter.

 Make sure to log out of all Google and hawaii.edu accounts, then click the link to the Visa Clearance quiz.

 Take the Visa Clearance Quiz.
 You must log in with your UH username and password.

 (NOTE: Use the link provided above.
 You cannot access Visa Clearance if you use the regular Laulima URL.)